-Most Koinly reviews are written by affiliates trying to sell you a subscription.
-This one is written by a CPA firm that cleans up Koinly reports for a living, so we see exactly where it shines and where it quietly produces wrong numbers.
+Most Koinly reviews in 2026 are written by affiliates trying to sell you a subscription.
+This Koinly review is written by a crypto tax team that cleans up Koinly reports for a living, so we see exactly where it shines and where it quietly produces wrong numbers.
 Here is the honest version.

 Short take: Koinly is one of the best crypto tax tools for active, multi-chain traders, and it is genuinely accurate when its data is complete.
 The catch is that “when its data is complete” does a lot of work in that sentence.